 - Enjoy live online interactions with faculty and fellow students

-- Prepare to hit the ground running in the cybersecurity field
+- Gain skills to hit the ground running in an entry-level cybersecurity career

 - Cyber technician